phpdevcommunity/essential-framework/framework-doc/packages.md

-# Creating an Essential Package
+# Creating an PhpDevCommunity Michel Package

-In Essential Framework, you can create packages, which are equivalent to bundles in Symfony.
+In Michel Framework, you can create packages, which are equivalent to bundles in Symfony.
 This allows you to organize and share reusable components across different projects.
-To create an Essential package, you need to implement the `PackageInterface` and define your package's services, parameters, event listeners, routes, and commands.
+To create an PhpDevCommunity Michel package, you need to implement the `PackageInterface` and define your package's services, parameters, event listeners, routes, and commands.

 ## Package Interface